vuejs/vue-router/docs/en/link.md

 - **append**

-  A relative link with `append: true` always append the relative path to the current path.
+  A relative link with `append: true` always appends the relative path to the current path.
 For example, assuming we are navigating from `/a` to a relative link `b`, without `append: true` we will end up at `/b`, but with `append: true` we will end up at `/a/b`.

   ``` html
   <a v-link="{ path: 'relative/path', append: true }"></a>